-However, if wine isn’t your beverage of choice when on vacation, do not fret.
+However, if wine isn’t your beverage of choice when on vacation, you have other spirited options.
 South Tyrol has a craft brewing tradition going back more than 1,000 years.
 Water fresh from mountain springs serves as the foundation for beers with distinct character and flavor.

 A popular brewery we like to visit is Forst in Algund.
 Set in the shadow of a lush mountainside, Forst offers a variety of high-quality beers.
 You can kick back and sample them in the brewery’s restaurant or beer garden.

-While Forst is the largest local brewer, you can also visit microbreweries such as Pfefferlechner in Lana or Gassl Bräu in Chiusa.
+While Forst is the largest local brewer, you can also grab a stool at microbreweries such as Pfefferlechner in Lana or Gassl Bräu in Chiusa.
 Both produce tasty craft brews and offer a full menu of well-paired South Tyrolean dishes.

-⇒ You Might Also Like: Prackfol Wine Farm: Bounty Beneath the Dolomites
+⇒ READ MORE: Prackfol Wine Farm: Bounty Beneath the Dolomites

-Taking the time to admire the unique historical importance of religion to South Tyrol is one of the more rewarding activities we’ve enjoyed on our visits.
+Whether you are a person of faith or not, taking time to appreciate the deep historical importance of religion to South Tyrol is a must during your visit.
 The achievements of the artists, architects and masons from long ago amidst the region’s lofty crags are nothing short of spectacular.

-From sky-piercing spires to interiors flush with centuries-old frescoes and intricately crafted wood carvings, the beauty of South Tyrol’s largest cathedrals and its smallest chapels always instills a sense of wonder.
+From sky-piercing spires to interiors flush with fading frescoes and intricate wood carvings, the beauty of South Tyrol’s largest cathedrals and its smallest chapels will instill a sense of awe.
 Walking through them reveals remarkable attention to detail that never fails to mesmerize.

 A historic treasure we recommend all to see is the Abbey of Novacella (also known as Neustift Monastery) near Brixen.
 This monastery astounds with architectural styles spanning centuries.
 The Baroque interior of its church will leave you breathless.